savonet/book/language.md

 ```

 which stores the time before and after the execution of `f` and displays the
 difference.
-As a useful variant, the function `time.up` returns the
+As a useful variant, the function `time.up`\indexop{time.up} returns the
 _uptime_\index{uptime} of the script, i.e. the number of seconds since the
 beginning of its execution.